Kanał

-Kanał (/pl/, Sewer) is a 1957 Polish film directed by Andrzej Wajda.
-It was the first film made about the 1944 Warsaw Uprising, telling the story of a company of Home Army resistance fighters escaping the Nazi onslaught through the city's sewers.
-The film is adapted from the story “They Loved Life” by Jerzy Stefan Stawinski.
-Kanał is the second film of Wajda's War Trilogy, preceded by A Generation and followed by Ashes and Diamonds.
+Kanał (/pl/, The Sewer) is a 1957 Polish film directed by Andrzej Wajda.
+It was the first film made about the 1944 Warsaw Uprising, telling the story of a group of Polish resistance fighters and civilians escaping the Nazi onslaught through the city's sewers.

+Adapted by the uprising veteran Jerzy Stefan Stawiński for the film's screenplay from his own short story, Kanał was the second film of Wajda's War Trilogy, preceded by A Generation and followed by Ashes and Diamonds.
 The film was the winner of the Special Jury Award at the 1957 Cannes Film Festival.

 Plot

 It is 25 September 1944, during the last days of the Warsaw Uprising.
+The film's narration voice tells the viewers to watch closely its characters for these are the final hours of their lives.

-Lieutenant Zadra leads a unit of 43 soldiers and civilians to a new position amidst the ruins of the now isolated southern Mokotów district of Warsaw.
+Lieutenant 'Zadra' leads a group of 43 AK soldiers and civilians to a new position amidst the ruins of the now-isolated Mokotów district of Warsaw.
 The composer Michał manages to telephone his wife and child in another part of the city that is being overrun by the Germans.
-After a few words, she tells him that the Germans are clearing the building and that they are coming for her.
-Then the line goes dead.
-The next morning, 23-year-old Officer Cadet Korab apologizes after walking into a room to find the second in command, Lieutenant Mądry, and messenger girl Halinka in bed together (Halinka later reveals that Mądry is her first lover).
-A German attack is stopped, but Korab is wounded while disabling a Goliath tracked mine.
+Before the line goes dead, she tells him that the Germans are clearing the building and that they are coming for her.

+The next morning, Warrant Officer 'Korab' finds the-second-in-command, Lieutenant 'Mądry', and messenger girl Halinka in bed together (Halinka later reveals that 'Mądry' is her first lover).
+A German assault is stopped, but 'Korab' is wounded while disabling a Goliath tracked mine.

-Surrounded by the enemy, Zadra is ordered to retreat through the sewers to the city centre.
-Now down to 27 fit to travel, including Korab, they slog through the filth.
+Surrounded by the enemy, 'Zadra' is ordered to retreat through the sewers to the Downtown.
+Now down to 27 fit to travel, including 'Korab', they slog through the filth in the darkness among rotting corpses and constant threat of German attacks from the above.

-Daisy, their guide, asks Zadra to let her help Korab, claiming that the others can find their way easily enough.
-Zadra consents.
+'Stokrotka', their guide, asks 'Zadra' to let her help 'Korab', claiming that the others can find their way easily enough; 'Zadra' consents.
 However, the pair fall further and further behind.
-When they reach the designated exit at Wilcza Street, Korab is too weak to climb the upward sloping tunnel, so they rest for a while.
-He notices some graffiti on the opposite wall, but cannot quite make it out.
-Daisy tells him it says "I love Janek", when the name is actually Jacek, Korab's first name.
-She decides that they should head in the direction of the river, which is only a short distance away and drives him on, not letting him stop.
+When they reach the designated exit at Wilcza Street, 'Korab' is too weak to climb the upward sloping tunnel, so she decides that they should head in the direction of the river, and drives him on, not letting him stop.
 Finally, they see sunlight.
-By this time, Korab is half blind and at the end of his strength.
-He cannot see that the exit is closed off by metal bars.
-Daisy finally reveals her feelings for him, kissing him before telling him that he can rest for a while.
+By this time, 'Korab' is half blind and at the end of his strength.
+He cannot see that the exit is closed off by metal bars and they are trapped.
+'Stokrotka' finally reveals her feelings for him, kissing him before telling him that he can rest now.